1. Begin at the Library's homepage (linked above).

 A great way to save your article for later is to use the email option.
 You can email the article to any email address and in most databases you can send an APA or MLA style citation as well.

-2. If there is no link to the full text article, look for the Find It! button.
+2. If there is no link to the full text article, look for the Find It! link.

-3. After you click on the Find It button, you will be taken into Millikin Library Discovery and will be presented with different options for getting the full text of the article.
+3. After you click on Find It!, you will be taken into Millikin Library Discovery and will be presented with different options for getting the full text of the article.

 Option #1: Electronic Full Text